mondele/btt-writer-docs/docs/Helps.rst

 .. _Helps:

-Using the translationHelps (Resources)
+Using the Translation Resources
 ======================================

-To help translators make the best translation possible, translationHelps have been created.
-Once you have consulted the translationHelps, then you are ready to make the best translation.
+To help translators make the best translation possible, resources have been created.
+Once you have consulted the resources, then you are ready to make the best translation.
 Please use these resources when checking your translation!

 The Resources include: